confluentinc/schema-registry/docs/includes/transitive.rst

 .. transitive

-Transitive compatibility checking is important once you have more than two versions for a given subject.
+Transitive compatibility checking is important once you have more than two versions of a schema for a given subject.
 If compatibility is configured as transitive, then it checks compatibility of a new schema against all previously registered schemas; otherwise, it checks compatibility of a new schema only against the latest schema.

 For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then: